pojntfx/networked-linux-memsync/docs/notes.md

 - Similarly to how having a backend that allows concurrent reads/writes can be useful to speed up the concurrent push/pull steps, having a protocol that allows for concurrent RPCs can do the same
 - Connection pooling is another aspect that can help with this
 - Instead of either using one single connection with a multiplexer (which is possible because it uses HTTP/2) to allow for multiple requests, or creating a new connection for every request, gRPC is able to intelligently re-use existing connections for RPCs or create new ones, speeding up parallel requests

+### Optimizing The Transport Protocol For Throughput

+- Despite these benefits, gRPC is not perfect however
+- Protobuf specifically, while being faster than JSON, is not the fastest serialization framework that could be used
+- This is especially true for large chunks of data, and becomes a real bottleneck if the connection between source and destination would allow for a high throughput
+- This is where fRPC, a RPC library that is easy to replace gRPC with, becomes useful
+- Because throughput and latency determine the maximum acceptable downtime of a migration/the initial latency for mounts, choosing the right RPC protocol is an important decision
+- fRPC also uses the same proto3 DSL, which makes it an easy drop-in replacement, and it also supports multiplexing and connection polling
+- Because of these similarities, the usage of fRPC in r3map is extremely similar to gRPC (code snippet from https://github.com/pojntfx/r3map/blob/main/pkg/services/seeder_frpc.go)
+- A good way to test how well the RPC framework scales for concurrent requests is scaling the amount of pull workers, where dudirekta only gains marginally from increasing their number, whereas both gRPC and fRPC can increase throughput and decrease the initial latency by pulling more chunks pre-emptively

 ## Results